rhettc/ruby-interview-questions/README.md

 A: The `do`/`end` syntax for a block is commonly used for multiline statements.
 An alternate convention is to use curly bracket syntax for blocks that return a value while using `do`/`end` syntax for blocks that change the state of the system somehow and do not return a value.

 Q: What is an iterator?
-A: An object that allows traversal of the elements of the container.
+A: An object that allows traversal of the elements of the *container*--an `Enumerable`.
 In Ruby, an iterator is any method that uses the yield statement.

 Q: How do you define block-local variables in a block's parameter list?
 A: Variables that appear after a semicolon in a block's parameter list are guaranteed to be local to the block.